-To modify the shape of an opening, right-click on it and choose Edit Contour Geometry from the context menu.
+To modify the shape of an opening, right-click on it and choose Edit Contour from the context menu.
 The resize handles will disappear, indicating the contour editing mode.
-The program will display the outline of the opening with diamond-shaped handles at the corners called "contour points".
-To change the shape of the outline, you can move the contour points.
+The program will display the outline of the opening with diamond-shaped handles at the corners called "points".
+To change the shape of the outline, you can move the points.

 In the contour editing mode, the program also displays round handles in the middle of each segment of the contour.
 If you move a round handle in one or another direction, the corresponding segment will bend inside or outside of the contour creating an arc.
 While you are changing the curvature of a segment, a number near the cursor changes from 0 (straight line) to 180 (semicircle).
 One of possible ways to create a circle when you start from a square shape is to bend each segment up to 90 degrees.
 Hold down the Shift key to snap to 15 degree steps.

 Rounded sides of the object can be displayed in the 3D view as a number of facets or as a smooth surface.
-To make curvatures more or less smooth, use the Smoothness slider in the Object Properties tab of the Inspector.
+To make curvatures more or less smooth, use the Smoothness slider in the Inspector.
 Higher values may require higher computer performance while the 3D model is rendered.

 When the Edit Geometry option in the Inspector is unlocked, you can activate the editing mode by double-clicking on the object.